July 30, 2019

 • Low Liquidity: Domain names don’t have as much demand as other assets like stocks, bonds, and commodities.
 You’ll likely need to wait a while after listing a domain before you find a willing buyer.
 It’s not something to invest in if you want short-term liquidity.

 • Unexpected Valuations: Domain name valuations can swing high or low on a whim.
-You might buy a domain, wait a while, and list it for sale, and the offers will be significantly less than you paid for it.
+You might buy a domain, wait a while and list it for sale – only to find the offers are significantly less than you paid for it.
 Domain name valuation is not as technically grounded as in other assets like stocks and bonds; the value depends significantly on a buyer’s intuition, so be aware of the risks.

 Other Ways to Make Money with Domains